helboi559/reactwordle/README.md

     - <WordleGridRow> and <KeyboardRow> should be display: flex, flex-direction: row
 - If you did everything right, you should see a front-end very similar to Wordle except the first guess is the letters R, E, A, C, and T (see attached screenshot).
 Do not worry about the functionality yet, that will be the next assignment.
 - Stretch goal: modify <WordleGridLetter> to take in a prop that sets the color of the wordleLetter box to either grey, green or yellow.

+----------- FUNCTIONALITY ------------------------------

+- Add the provided wordleWords.js file to the project on the same hierarchical level as App.js.
+Import the two variables answerList and wordList into App.js.
+  - import {answerList, wordList} from "./wordleWords.js"
+  - answerList is an array containing all possible wordle answer words.
+  - wordList is an array containing all possible valid word guesses a user can make.
+  - Yes, these two arrays are hardcoded in the real game.
+Yes, the real Wordle merely increments through answerList in order to provide a new hidden answer per day (so it's very easy to cheat if you look into the wordle front end javascript bundle).
+- Add the following state variables to <App>
+  - wordleGuessIndex
+    - This state variable will be a number defaulted to 0.
+This number represents the index of the wordleGuess array the user is currently modifying.
+  - wordleLetterIndex
+    - This state variable will be a number defaulted to 0.
+This number represents the index of the wordleLetter in the wordleGuess array the user is currently modifying.
+  - wordleAnswer
+    - This state variable will be a string that should be defaulted to pickWordleAnswer().
+    - const [wordleAnswer, setWordleAnswer] = useState(pickWordleAnswer())
+  - gameState
+    - This state variable will be a string defaulted to "playing".
+This variable represents the current state of our game as the user is playing.
+This variable can have 3 possible values: "playing", "won", "lost".
+- Implement the following as functions inside the <App> component with the described functionality.
+- handleKeyPress(key){}
+  - This function should be invoked when the user either types a letter or clicks one of the buttons on the keyboard besides "enter" and "backspace".
+  - When invoked, handleKeyPress should update wordleGuessList with the inputted letter at the indexes of wordleGuessIndex and wordleLetterIndex.
+  - Additionally, this function should increment wordleLetterIndex by 1 unless wordleLetterIndex has a value greater than or equal to 4.
+  - I.E. If the user enters the letter "a" and they are guessing the second letter of the third word in the guess list, wordleLetterIndex should be 2 and wordleGuessIndex should be 3.
+That empty string in wordleGuessList should be set to the letter "a".
+Addtionally, wordleLetterIndex should be incremented to 3.
+If the user is attempting to enter a letter and the wordleLetterIndex is already at 4, I.E. we have reached the end of our word, this function should do nothing else.
+- handleBackspace(){}
+  - This function should be invoked when the user types the backspace key or clicks the "backspace" button on the wordle keyboard.
+  - When invoked, handleBackspace should:
+    - Decrement wordleLetterIndex by 1 unless wordleLetterIndex has a value equal to 0.
+    - Set the letter at wordleLetterIndex (after decrementing by 1) in the current wordleGuessIndex array to be an empty string.
+  - I.E. We want to do the opposite functionality of handleKeyPress.
+Go back a single letter in the current guess and erase it.
+- pickWordleAnswer(){}
+  - This function should return a random string from answerList.
+  - Optionally, you can pass a single parameter into pickWordleAnswer().
+The parameter should be a number and will override the random string functionality by returning a word from answerList at the inputted index (useful for testing and debugging).
+- checkAndUpdateGameState(){}
+  - This function will be invoked by handleEnterKey().
+  - When invoked, it should check the following conditions and update the gameState state variable accordingly.
+    - Does the word in the current wordleGuessIndex array match the wordleAnswer?
+      - If yes, set gameState to "won"
+    - Has the user reached their maximum number of guesses (I.E. wordleGuessIndex is equal to 6)?
+      - If yes, set gameState to "lost"
+    - If the above two conditions are false, keep gameState as "playing"
+- checkIsValidGuess(guess){}
+  - This function will be invoked by handleEnterKey().
+  - When invoked, it should check that the inputted guess word is a valid guess by checking if the word exists in the wordList array.
+    - If the guess is valid, return true
+    - If the guess is invalid, return false
+  - Optionally, this function could also perform the check to see if the word is 5 letters long and return false if it isn't, BEFORE checking if the word is in the wordList array.
+- handleEnterKey(){}
+  - This function should be invoked when the user types the enter key or clicks the "enter" button on the wordle keyboard.
+  - This function should do the following:
+    - Use checkIsValidGuess(guess) to validate of the user's current guess is valid or not.
+If it is valid, continue on.
+If it isn't, display an error message to the user and do not continue on.
+    - Use checkAndUpdateGameState() to check if the user has won, lost, or is still playing and update the gameState accordingly.
+    - If the user is still playing (I.E. gameState is still "playing"), increment wordleGuessIndex by 1 and set wordleLetterIndex to 0 (I.E. move onto the first letter of the next guess)
+- Stretch Goal (the tough part): Once a user has invoked handleEnterKey() and the gameState is still set to "playing", it means that the last guess the user made is either partially or totally incorrect.
+Implement functionality to set the letters of the guessed word in the wordleGrid to either grey, green or yellow.
+Grey for a letter that is not in wordleAnswer.
+Yellow for a letter that is in wordleAnswer but is not in the correct position (index).
+Green for a letter that is in the wordleAnswer and is in the correct position (index).
+There are many ways to implement this functionality.
+Feel free to change any state variables or functionality in the application to implement this feature.